voidarclabs/py.shadow/README.md

 app.email()        Load the email client load.msg()         Generate prompts
 ```
 They are all standalone and should work without the rest of the system.
-NOTE: Upon exit, the function returns and ends the while loop. it does not call another function
+These are also all accesible from the shadow.py file NOTE: Upon exit, the function returns and ends the while loop. it does not call another function
 When home calls a function, it does not return until it exits.

 ## Dockerfile